Fertilizing Protea and Friends in Containers and the Ground

 Gondwanaland Protea Fertilizer

 That’s why I developed Gondwanaland Protea Fertilizer.
-This fertilizer is designed specifically for Proteaceae, which means it avoids excess phosphorus (toxic to these plants) while delivering a balanced mix of nutrients they can actually use.
-The formula also includes the minor nutrients meals leave out, helping to keep foliage green and plants healthy.
+This fertilizer is designed specifically for Proteaceae.
+It avoids excess phosphorus, which is toxic to these plants, while delivering a balanced mix of nutrients they can actually use.
+The formula also includes the minor nutrients that meals leave out, helping to keep foliage green and plants healthy.

 Timing is Everything